Combating, Controlling, and Repelling the Asian Tiger Mosquito

 #3 Stock your pond

 If you have a man-made pond in your backyard, you can stock it with mosquitofish.
 It is very important that you do NOT introduce mosquitofish to a natural pond that already has fish in it.
+Adding competition for existing fish is not the way to go, as they likely already eat a lot of mosquito larvae.
 The mosquito fish is so named because they eat a lot of mosquito larvae in relation to their size.
 Sometimes they are referred to as Gambusia or Gambezi.
 There is a second species called that Eastern mosquitofish, which may be a better choice in Eastern and Southern states.

 The fish already present in a natural pond are believed to be more effective at mosquito control than if you introduced the mosquitofish to an already healthy pond.